aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### SubString
 Returns the substring of string value starting at the start and ending right before the end.
-Start and End are zero based indexes when positive and automatically limited to the max length of the input string.
+Start and End are zero-based indexes when positive and automatically limited to the max length of the input string.

-When using negative values, it is the offset from end of the input string (-1 is last character)
+When using negative values, it is the offset from the end of the input string (-1 is the last character).

-If Start is omitted its default value is 0, for the beginning of the string.
+If Start is omitted, its default value is 0, for the beginning of the string.

-If End is omitted the default value is the end of the input string (length + 1)
+If End is omitted, the default value is the end of the input string (length + 1).

 **Type**: Datatype: String